toastygm/hm-loc-tbb/README.md

 # Maps

-The original maps from this work have been used as inspiration, and new maps have been designed specifically to meet the requirements of the VTT environment.
+The original maps from this work have been used.
 The following maps are part of this module.

 ## General Area